 Indeed, with information technology, the granularity of private property can be made infinitely small.
-Examples hereof abound in the new markets which have flourished on the Internet for some time.
+Examples hereof abound in the new markets which have flourished on the Internet for some years.
 Infinite are the ways to parse up information and provide it on a pay-per basis.
 Herein lies the truth of the statement "atoms are the new bits".
-Till now, payments for services and goods in "meatspace" has taken the form of what migth be called, with a computer term, "batch processesing".
+Till now, payments for most services and goods has taken the form of what migth be called, with a computer term, "batch processesing".
 The crudeness of this calculative method will, when looked back at in a few years time, appear like an endless long tail of market failuires.
 With real-time processing of personal debt, in contrast, every moment of our consumptive being can be charged for with surgical precision.
-Intellectual property and traditional private property are thus converging in a state of "augmented property".
-Innovation in this field will create a million new jobs, we will be told.
-Of course, this will not work unless digital rights management schemes, currently restrained to small-scale experiments on the Internet, are embedded in our everyday existence.
+It is this promise which fuels the convergence between intellectual property and private property.
+Of course, this will only work if digital rights management schemes are embedded in our everyday existence.
 Piracy will be generalised to every corner of society.
 And the battle-cry will ring out: atoms want to be free too!